 In leadership coaching, I am always asking my clients to look at any limiting, outdated beliefs, systems, procedures or processes that may be getting in their way of success.
 I encourage you to do the same.
 These four people did not let their old belief systems get in their way.
 They knew what the public wanted even before they knew they wanted it.
-As someone who orders about 50% of my household goods, clothing and shoes online and who listens to my iPod everyday, I cannot imagine life today without the above four people challenging their assumptions and bringing new products and services into my life that do make life easier and more fun.
+As someone who orders about 50% of my household goods, clothing and shoes online, like the ones in ShoeFinale and who listens to my iPod everyday, I cannot imagine life today without the above four people challenging their assumptions and bringing new products and services into my life that do make life easier and more fun.

 As I close this post, I want to ask you “What assumptions are you holding in your mind that are getting in your way of success?”
 I encourage you to leave your comments below.